Good Decision-Making and Knowledge

 Notice what the wise elderly John wrote regarding the blessing of reading the Book of Revelation,

-and heed the things which are written in it; for the time is nearÓ (Revelation 1:3).
+"Blessed is he who reads and those who hear the words of the prophecy, and heed the things which are written in it; for the time is near" (Rev 1:3).

 Did you notice that it was important not only to gain the right knowledge (to read and hear) but to rightly respond (heed the things written in it).
-A manÕs willingness to gain knowledge but not have his life shaped by it is an utter fool.
+A man's willingness to gain knowledge but not have his life shaped by it is an utter fool.
 Man fools himself by arguing to himself that there is no absolute truth.
 By this they insist it means that there is no knowledge that must influence my life decisions.

-John knows man well.
-He knew man well because he saw JesusÕ understanding of man. ÒBut Jesus, on His part, was not entrusting Himself to them, for He knew all men, and because He did not need anyone to bear witness concerning man for He Himself knew what was in manÓ (John 2:24-25).
 People can even know spiritual truth like that revealed in the Book of Revelation about the end times and not be shaped by it.
-We can gain knowledge but still not ÔheedÕ those things written in it.
-We can know the end of the world is turning upon us but like in NoahÕs day, we can still fool ourselves and choose the alternative life style.
+We can gain knowledge but still not 'heed' those things written in it.
+We can know the end of the world is turning upon us but like in Noah's day, we can still fool ourselves and choose the alternative life style.
 People all around us are doing it.

 Summary

 We all outwardly like to think that we make the best decisions, but often our approach to decision-making is very awkward.
 Can we really think that our decisions are good or wise if we limit our knowledge only to what we have experienced?
-Does it really make any sense to dismiss our parentÕs insight into past events by disdaining their opinions?
+Does it really make any sense to dismiss our parents' insight into past events by disdaining their opinions?

 We need to wake up to the problems many people around us are finding in their lives.
 We can live better lives simply by acquiring and merging knowledge of past events and spiritual revelation with what we have personally experienced.
 Wisdom is not often found because we can so rarely violate input from any of these sources of information.

-We need to reject the worldly idea that ÔknowledgeÕ solves all problems.
+We need to reject the worldly idea that 'knowledge' solves all problems.
 People just need to be better educated.
 We have plenty of educated crooks.
 There are too many educated child abusers.
 There is a problem that goes beyond knowledge.
 We are fools if we do not grasp this point.
 Knowledge cannot run by itself.
 Democracy runs not only on knowledge and freedom but responsibility to that knowledge of truth and the constraint of our freedoms to implement what should be done.

-ÊGood Decision-making and Knowledge
+Good Decision-making and Knowledge

-ÊGood Decision-making and Action
+Good Decision-making and Action

-ÊGood Decision-making - study guide
+Good Decision-making - study guide

 Notes